acasto/iptic-memex/README.md

 One of the more useful ways to use this program is to chat or ask questions about a file or URL.
 This can be done by supplying one or more `--file` (`-f`) or `--url` (`-u`) or flags to the `chat` or `ask` subcommands.
 The file(s) will be loaded into the context through the prompt and available for you to ask questions about.
 URLs will be scraped for text and loaded into the context same as files.
-ID or Class can be used to select specific text scraped fro ma URL with the `--class` or `--id` flags.
+ID or Class can be used to select specific text scraped from a URL with the `--class` or `--id` flags.

 For example: